A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/README.md

 * The CarND-Capstone/ros/src/waypoint_loader/launch/waypoint_loader.launch file is set up to load the waypoints for the first track.
 To test using the second track, you will need to change <param name="path" value="$(find styx)../../../data/wp_yaw_const.csv" />
 to use the churchlot_with_cars.csv as follows: <param name="path" value="$(find styx)../../../data/churchlot_with_cars.csv"/>

-Check these file ([dbw_node.py](https://github.com/A2Amir/Program-an-Autonomous-Vehicle/blob/master/Code/dbw_node.py), [twist_controller.py](https://github.com/A2Amir/Program-an-Autonomous-Vehicle/blob/master/Code/twist_controller.py) ) to get more familiar with the DBW Node and twist Controller.
+Check these file ([dbw_node.py](https://github.com/A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/blob/master/code/ros/src/twist_controller/dbw_node.py), [twist_controller.py](https://github.com/A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/blob/master/code/ros/src/twist_controller/twist_controller.py) ) to get more familiar with the DBW Node and twist Controller.

 ## 3.3 Traffic Light Detection
 * #### Detection:
 For the first phase of  the Traffic light Detection please check this [Repository](https://github.com/A2Amir/Traditional-Object-Detection).

 * #### Waypoint publishing:

-As said before once I have correctly identified the traffic light and determined its position, I can convert it to a waypoint index and publish it. check this [code]() to get more familiar with this phase.
+As said before once I have correctly identified the traffic light and determined its position using [a classifier](https://github.com/A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/blob/master/code/ros/src/tl_detector/light_classification/tl_classifier.py) that I have built using TensorFlow, I can convert it to a waypoint index and publish it. check [this code](https://github.com/A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/blob/master/code/ros/src/tl_detector/tl_detector.py)to go over the structure of the code for publishing the closest waypoint.